arplaboratory/multi_robot_tracking/README.md

   Year = {2023},
   Booktitle = {IEEE International Conference on Robotics and Automation (ICRA)}
-  author = {Crocetti, Francesco and Mao, Jeffrey and Saviolo, Alessandro and Costante, Gabriele and Loianno, Giuseppe}, title = {[PDF] from arxiv.org GaPT: Gaussian Process Toolkit for Online Regression with Application to Learning Quadrotor Dynamics}}
+  author = {Crocetti, Francesco and Mao, Jeffrey and Saviolo, Alessandro and Costante, Gabriele and Loianno, Giuseppe}, title = {GaPT: Gaussian Process Toolkit for Online Regression with Application to Learning Quadrotor Dynamics}}
  ```

 ## Overview